 Review all settings (including a human-readable description of the CRON schedule, e.g. 0 0 16 ? * MON-FRI — at 4:00 PM, on MON-FRI).

 From step 4 you can also link the tap to a pipeline so its output flows through validation, transformation, and into your destination automatically.
-Two options:
+Two options — both branches change shape based on the tap’s type:

 - Attach to Pipeline — pick an existing pipeline whose source columns match the tap’s test output exactly.
 If columns don’t match, you’ll see exactly which columns are missing or extra so you can fix the mismatch before attaching.